ckrieger/ADDComplianceChecking/README.md

 ## Getting Started

+**Please use Chrome for accessing the protoype.
+For some reason other browsers throw a regexgroup exception due to some problems in the Angular application.**

 ### Run via Docker Swarm
 The fastest way to get the monitoring framework and the motivating-scenario up and running is via the docker compose file located in the root folder.
 Just execute: